 Commit to spending one day in Zagreb, Croatia’s lovable capital city, and you just might find yourself enchanted.

-Though it’s home to one of the biggest airports in the country and plenty of travelers pass through Zagreb, far fewer stop to appreciate this beautiful city, instead making a beeline for the coast or national parks that Croatia is known for.
+Though Zagreb is home to one of the biggest airports in the country and plenty of travelers pass through, far fewer travelers stop to appreciate this beautiful city, instead making a beeline for the coast or national parks that Croatia is known for.

 And while we deeply understand the temptation–it took us four visits to Croatia before we properly appreciated Zagreb–it really is worth slowing down your busy trip to Croatia just enough to enjoy a day in Zagreb.